PoryDrive/PoryDriveFNN/README.md

 ## info

-I have excluded the dataset files because they are huge, at the time of writing this I use a 1GB `dataset_x.dat`.
-The best way to produce your own is to use [/multicapturegui](/multicapturegui) and then execute [/multicapture/cat.sh](/multicapture/cat.sh) to concatenate them all into one file.
-Run each `go.sh` file in each respective folder in [/multicapture](/multicapture) for a few hours, then close them all, once the datasets are not being written to anymore run `cat.sh` to do the concatenation. `combmain.sh` will concatenate any datasets in the root folder, and then overwrite the dataset in the root folder with the new dataset.

-It is much more efficient to make a dataset using [/multicapturecli](/multicapturecli) which is a multi-process model with file locking so that no concatenation aggregation is needed.
-You can run more instances than the gui version and specify how many rounds each should play before safely exiting.
-Do not manually terminate the processes or it could lead to dataset corruption.

 Generally FNN networks under 1024 `layer_units` will train faster on the CPU than the GPU and vice-versa for networks of more than 1024 `layer_units`.
 Remove the `os.environ['CUDA_VISIBLE_DEVICES'] = '-1'` line (14) from [pred.py](pred.py) if you intend to use larger networks.

-I've trained a lot of models at this point and most of the ones I liked are in [PoryDriveFNN_models/original/ADAM](https://github.com/PoryDrive/PoryDriveFNN_models/tree/main/original/ADAM) and are of varying sizes and topologies.
-There are also some [SGD models](https://github.com/PoryDrive/PoryDriveFNN_models/original/SGD) I liked.
-But after much experimenting I have finally settled on the Nesterov accelerated gradient being the best option to train with for this purpose.
-An example of a small network trained with Nesterov would be `python3 train.py 4 384 32 nesterov 1`.
+Trained models are kept in a seperate repository; [PoryDriveFNN_models](https://github.com/PoryDrive/PoryDriveFNN_models).
+Nesterov optimiser and tanh activation functions seem to work best for this purpose.
+An example of a small network trained with Nesterov would be `python3 train.py 4 384 32 nesterov 1` or `python3 train2.py 16 32 32 tanh nesterov 1`.

 A 1GB dataset to train a 4 layer network with 384-869 _(384 is my preferred)_ units per layer _(top-down so technically less as each layer reduces the units by a factor of two.)_ and batches set at 32 _(because the sample rate is 144 times per second that is roughly one batch per just less than one quater of a second of data.
 You could push this to 64 for faster training but I always find 32 batches produces a slightly better network)_ these networks are relatively fast to train, can be trained concurrently on multiple CPU's and are what I consider to be the "sweet spot".
 Trained with Nesterov accelerated gradient as mentioned above.